SangbumChoi/MobileHumanPose/README.md

 </p>

 #### TFLite inference
-For the inference in mobile devices we also tested in mobile devices which converting PyTorch implementation through onnx and finally serving into TFlite
+For the inference in mobile devices we also tested in mobile devices which converting PyTorch implementation through onnx and finally serving into TFlite.
+Official demo app is available in [here](https://github.com/tucan9389/PoseEstimation-TFLiteSwift)

 ## Reference